 The heritage Pinquito Beans from Susie Q's Artisan Foods pureed in a food processor make a nutritious Fat-Free Bean Dip, below.
 It's wonderful just as it comes from the processor, or add green chilies, onions or cheese.
 Also good in tacos or burritos!

 Hey Boo's award-winning Coconut Jams taste great on everything: cheese, fruit, toast, and as a dip for pretzel chips, below.

 Really superb olive oil is the quintessential dip.
 Use McEvoy Ranch Olio Nuovo for an Italian Crudite Platter, below.

-Chipotle and lime are a classic pairing, but using chipotle chills in adobo, lime juice and Wallaby Organic sour cream makes an unusual Chipotle Lime Dip, below.
+Chipotle and lime are a classic pairing, but using chipotle chills in adobo, lime juice and Wallaby Organics sour cream makes an unusual Chipotle Lime Dip, below.

 The roots of Living Upland Cress from Pete's Living Greens are still attached when you purchase it, so it stays fresher longer.
 Combine with avocado and Asian flavors to make ‘Cress and ‘Cado Dip, below.